abs-tudelft/sbd/doc/manual.md

 [AWS-CLI docs](https://aws.amazon.com/cli/).

-Once you have uploaded all the necessary files (again your application JAR, and all the files required by the application).

-We are now ready to provision a cluster.
+Once you have uploaded all the necessary files (again your application JAR, and all the files required by the application), we are ready to provision a cluster.
 Go to the EMR service, and select *Create Cluster*.
 Next select *Go to advanced options*, select the latest release, and check the frameworks you want to use.
 In this case this means Spark, Hadoop and Ganglia.
 Spark and Hadoop you already know, we will introduce Ganglia later in this chapter.

 EMR works with steps, which can be thought of as a job, or the execution of a single application.
 You can choose to add steps in the creation of the cluster,